Which is better sewer line or

 What are the main differences between sewer lines and septic systems?

-The main differences are that sewer lines connect to a municipal sewage system, while septic systems process wastewater on-site.
-Sewer lines require less maintenance but may be more costly to install, while septic systems are self-contained but need regular pumping and inspections.
+Sewer lines connect to a municipal sewage system, while septic systems handle wastewater on-site.
+Sewer lines require less maintenance but may not be available in rural areas.

 When should I choose a septic system over a sewer line?